ksachdeva/rxjs-zone-operators/README.md

 - ionic-native not only provides the binding but it also does smart wrapping of apis exposed by cordova plugins
 - Essentially the callback functions of plugin apis are either wrapped into Promises or Observables

-The problem is that when the callbacks are fired by the cordova plugin it does not execute in the Angular 2 excution context (i.e. zone).
+The problem is that when the callbacks are fired by the cordova plugin they does not execute in the Angular 2 excution context (i.e. zone).

 Most of the time you would not notice the problem (but it is there !!) because your user may interact with the user interface and by doing may get back into the angular zone.
-You would notice the problem if you expect to see changes in the user interface as a result of callback fired by the cordova plugin.

 Here is how you would solve this for apis that return Promise (when ionic-native wraps the callback into Promise)